sunny2109/SAFMN/README.md

 ### Results
 - **Pretrained models and visual results**

+  We have provided three ways to download our checkpoints.
+    -  1.Download via the Google Drive links shown below.
+    -  2.Download via the Baidu Netdisk links shown below.
+    -  3.Visit our huggingface repo at https://huggingface.co/Meloo/SAFMN/tree/main and click the download icons.

 | Degradation | Model Zoo| Visual Results|
 | :----- |:-----: |:-----: |